jamesrknox/samples/adapter/custom/eventflow/src/site/markdown/index.md

 ## Running this sample from TIBCO StreamBase Studio&trade;

-Use the **Run As -> EventFlow Fragment** menu option to run in TIBCO StreamBase Studio&trade;, and then enqueue test messages :
+Use the **Run As -> EventFlow Fragment** menu option to run in TIBCO StreamBase Studio&trade;, and then enqueue tuples :

 ![RunFromStudio](images/studio.gif)